widged/gb-elm-language/en/type/03-list.md

 ### Square Brackets and What’s Inside Them

-In Elm, [] signifies an empty list.
-Lists are just linked lists (ordered collections where each node of the collection points to the subsequent node, if there is one), where all the values must be same type.
-You get head and tail, just like you’d expect.

-`head` gives you a Maybe with the value of the first element. tail gives you the rest of the List.
 Want to add an element?
 Cons `::` is an infix operator that adds to the front of the List.
 You can concat, append, or intersperse.
 Or partition or unzip or pretty much whatever else you can think of to do.
 My point: yay lists!

 (source: [Data Structures in Elm @NoRedInk](http://tech.noredink.com/post/140646140878/data-structures-in-elm))